cca/equella_scripts/collection-export/readme.md

 npm run modstest

 # Test random samples from exported JSON files
-node test-collection-samples.js data/mudflats.json 10
+node mdmaps/test-collection-samples.js data/mudflats.json 10
 ```

-The `test-collection-samples.js` script tests random samples of XML metadata from exported EQUELLA JSON files against the strict-mods library to verify conversions work correctly.
-We can also download item XML to run the strict MODS conversion on our own.
+The `test-collection-samples.js` tests random samples of XML metadata from exported EQUELLA JSON files against the strict-mods library to verify conversions work correctly.

 ## Syllabus Metadata Conversion

-The syllabus.js file converts XML metadata from CCA's "courseInfo" schema to standards-compliant MODS.
-It can be used as a library or passed a single XML file on the command line; it will print the converted MODS to stdout. `npm run sylxmltest` runs the test suite.
+The `syllabus.js` file converts XML metadata from CCA's "courseInfo" schema to standards-compliant MODS.
+For testing, we can pass a single XML file on the command line; it prints the converted MODS to stdout. `npm run sylxmltest` runs the test suite.

-Running `node collect` with the `--syllabus` flag will automatically convert syllabus XML to MODS for any items in the collection that have a syllabus attachment.
+Running `node collect` with the `--syllabus` flag will automatically convert syllabus XML to MODS for any items in the collection that have a syllabus attachment. **TO DO**: make the syllabus conversion automatic and opt-out for items in the collection.

 ### Converting & Validating MODS Files